Georgian Women's Liga 2

 Liga 2 is the second level of league competition for Georgian women's football since the 2021 season.

 As a single nationwide league below the top level, it is the female equivalent of the men's Erovnuli Liga 2 and is run by the Georgian Football Federation.

 History

 As the number of women's football teams experienced a rapid increase in the late 2010s, the football-governing body of the country decided to establish another league in addition to the existing Liga 1.

 The first competition, launched in 2021, comprised eight clubs.
 Dinamo Sokhumi dominated their rivals throughout the season and recorded 14 wins in as many matches with a staggering 107–7 goal difference.
 The league featured eleven teams in 2022, expanded to 15 a year later when Elita shared points with Racha at top of the table and emerged victorious due to an advantageous goal difference.

 In 2024, Samegrelo became the league champions after winning their all 26 matches.
 This year saw two clubs gaining automatic promotion and a third-place team qualifying for a top-division spot following a play-off victory.

+According to new regulations introduced for the 2026 season, only the winner will be eligible for promotion to Liga 1.